TVPR: Text-to-Video Person Retrieval and a New Benchmark: Methodology

 \subsubsection{Motion Encoder}

-\\ Although transformer architectures such as Visual Encoder described above can extract spatiotemporal features, it destroys the integrality of dynamic information.
-This can be a challenge for Visual Encoder to capture fine-grained spatiotemporal features that are critical for detecting subtle changes of motion in a video.
+\\ Although transformer architectures such as the Visual Encoder described above can extract spatio-temporal features, which destroy the integrality of dynamic information.
+In order to ensure the continuity and integrity of dynamic information, we still need to design a scheme to make up for the lack of dynamic information.

-In contrast, the Spatio-temporal 3D convolutional neural network (S3D)\cite{xie2018rethinking} is specifically employed to capture spatiotemporal features from video data, aiming to detect motion patterns that are important for recognizing different actions and activities in a video.
-S3D can learn to identify and track moving objects across time to make it a more effective module for person video retrieval tasks.

-To improve the accuracy of pedestrian motion feature extraction in videos, we leverage the strengths of two powerful models, S3D and transformer, to extract motion features in person videos.
-For a video , S3D model extracts a sequence of motion features.
-To collect and contextualize the motion information, an aggregator embedding is defined.
-This aggregator embedding is initialized by a max pooling aggregation of all the corresponding features as .
-The resulting sequence of motion features entered into the Motion Encoder takes the form:

-To provide temporal information about the time in the video when each feature was extracted, we add temporal embeddings for each motion feature sequence.
-Considering videos of a maximum duration of seconds, we learn embeddings .
-Each motion feature extracted within the time range is temporally embedded with .
-Additionally, we include an extra-temporal embedding, denoted as , to encode aggregated features.
-The sequence of temporal embeddings takes the form:

-The motion embeddings, which are defined as the sum of motion features and their temporal embeddings, can be defined as:

-By providing context for the input with the transformer, we obtain the motion representation from the (the Motion Encoder).

-Our approach effectively combines the advantages of S3D and Transformer.
-S3D is an ideal model for motion feature extraction in videos, while Transformer is highly effective at capturing semantic relationships.
-By combining these two models, we significantly improve the performance of motion feature extraction.